 The full 4 octave range of the TB-303's internal sequencer is received - with the C on the left of the TB-303 keyboard in Pattern Write mode (2 Volts) corresponding to MIDI Middle C (note number 60).
 In addition, 3 additional semitones below and above this range are also received, although the accuracy of the TB-303's VCO may not be ideal at these voltages.
-The lowest MIDI note number received is 45 (A1) which plays (when Transpose = 0) A#1 = 0.75 0.833 volts = $\frac{3}{2}$ semitones below the internal sequencer's lowest C) and the highest is 99 (D#6) which plays (when Transpose = 0) = $\frac{5.25}{5.333}$ volts = $\frac{3}{4}$ semitones above the internal sequencer's highest C when the pattern is transposed upwards by 12 semitones).
+The lowest MIDI note number received is 45 (A1 = 0.75 volts = 3 semitones below the internal sequencer's lowest C) and the highest is 100 (E6 = 5.333 volts = 4 semitones above the internal sequencer's highest C when the pattern is transposed upwards by 12 semitones).

-A transposition of +/- 24 semitones can be applied to the MIDI note numbers before the notes are played within the above range.
-Due to the semitone offset bug, the transposition range is -23 to +25 semitones.
+A transposition of +/-24 semitones can be applied to the MIDI note numbers before the notes are played within the above range.
 There is no pitch bend facility.